This is the Cadman’s Cottage, so where the hey is everyone?

 The tour concluded under the Sydney Harbour Bridge, a steel through arch bridge that is one of the most popular tourist landmarks in Sydney.
 By then, I was tired and hungry, ready to call it a day.
 The tour had been long and quite informative and I tried my best to keep notes to retain all the knowledge.

 We all dropped our donation to the bag that Josh was carrying and we said our thanks for the wonderful tour.
 By and large, the tour helped me gain a deeper understanding of Australia’s history, along with it, a better appreciation of Sydney.
-I would definitely recommend it anyone wanting to have a dig into the history of this city.
+I would definitely recommend it to anyone wanting to have a dig into the history of this city.

 Note: This tour happened on the 12th of November 2017.